 The Planning and Budget Development Process is evaluated annually in conjunction with the Governance Process in late April through May.
 Adoption of the evaluation timeline and any changes to the evaluation instruments is the responsibility of Consultation Council.
 The evaluation process consists of distribution of evaluation instruments to each of three components: 1.
-Planning Committee Self-Evaluation Surveys (Academic Planning, Consultation Council/Strategic Planning, Human Resource Planning, Institutional Technology Planning, Student Services Planning, Facilities Planning), 2.
+Planning Committee Self-Evaluation Surveys (Academic Planning, Consultation Council/Strategic Planning, Human Resource Planning, Institutional Effectiveness Planning, Institutional Technology Planning, Student Services Planning, Facilities Planning), 2.
 Constituent Group Evaluation Surveys (Management/Confidential, Associated Student Body, Classified, Administration, Academic Senate) and 3.
 Individual Surveys (surveymonkey).

-The survey results are compiled and presented to Consultation Council for discussion and acceptance of recommendations for inclusion in the next year's handbook.
+The survey results are compiled and presented to Consultation Council by the Associate Dean of Institutional Effectiveness and Research for discussion and acceptance of recommendations for inclusion in the next year's handbook.
 A subcommittee of the Academic Senate including appointees from Consultation Council meets in late May or early June to revise and update the Institutional Planning and Budget Development Handbook based upon the accepted recommendations.
-The Academic Senate acts on the subcommittee recommendations in August and forwards the approved handbook to Consultation Council/Strategic Planning Committee as an information item.
+The Academic Senate acts on the subcommittee recommendations in July and forwards the approved handbook to Consultation Council/Strategic Planning Committee as an information item.

-PLANNING & BUDGET INPUT PROCE FLOW CHART
+PLANNING & BUDGET INPUT PROCESS FLOW CHART